daos-stack/daos/docs/dev/documentation.md

 In addition, the MkDocs package and plugins need to be installed.
 Running `pip install mike` should install the prerequisite packages.

-Depending on the operationg system and Python environment, prerquisite software and the mkdocs plugins may have to be explicitly installed.
+Depending on the operation system and Python environment, prerquisite software and the mkdocs plugins may have to be explicitly installed.
 For example, on a Windows laptop running Cygwin: